 Capturing star trails and other night sky scenes is truly one of the most technically difficult forms of photography.
 This popular in-depth eBook written by David Malin Astrophotography Award winner Phil Hart, will show you how to shoot your own stunning images of the moon and the stars with just your digital SLR and a tripod.
 Version 4 was just released with 30 more pages in a new section on how to do star tracking.
-We were able to arrange an exclusive 33% discount today which ends soon.
-Deal found here: Shooting Stars – How to Photograph the Moon & Stars at 33% Off
+We were able to arrange a 33% discount simply use the promo code picturecorrect at checkout.
+Found here: Shooting Stars – How to Photograph the Moon & Stars

 Designed to help you master these styles in particular:

 - Night sky scenes (shorter exposures)

 - The Moon